Says You!: Original panelists

-Episodes usually featured Carolyn Faye Fox, Arnie Reisman, and Paula Lyons on the "stereo left" team and Tony Kahn, Francine Achbar, and Barry Nolan on the "stereo right" team, with substitutions for panelist unavailability where needed.
-Crossovers between these pairings on the same team only happened on rare occasions.
+The original panelists of Says You! are by far the most regularly appearing panelists in the show's history, each appearing in over half of all episodes.
+Especially in earlier seasons, episodes usually featured Carolyn Faye Fox, Arnie Reisman, and Paula Lyons on one team and Tony Kahn, Francine Achbar, and Barry Nolan on the other team, with substitutions for panelist unavailability where needed.
+Crossovers between these panelist pairings on the same team only happened on rare occasions.
+The first team was typically introduced as sitting "stereo left/right" and the other was introduced as "Team 2", but they were usually referred to by whoever the captains were on that episode afterwards.
 During Barry Nolan's two seasons as host of Says You!, Murray Horwitz took his place as a regular panelist in most episodes, and remained a regular after Barry returned to the panel.
+Lenore Shannon is the most frequently heard non-regular panelist, appearing in over 70 episodes.